gjoree/Games-Marketplace/README.md

 TODO: See if there is a difference if the start of onslaught arena game arguments are pulled from the database or from local storage as it is now.
 TODO: Implement the leaderboard system and try to reward the top 3 players with additional incentives (per day/24h?).
 TODO: Add game-sessions in a sense that count the time the user spent playing each game, see what is upgraded.
 Maybe divide the coins into 3 different game coins and combine them into 1 for better analysis.
 Also a transaction table might be good aswell, what upgrade was bought, when and how many coins were spent.
-TODO: Add dynamic cost per level of stats
+TODO: Add dynamic cost per level of stats on all games, and work on the economy